Manny-D/AWS-Security-Identity-and-Access-Management-IAM-/README.md

 <br>

-## Create IAM user via the CLI
+## Create IAM user via the AWS CLI

 <details>
 <summary>Details</summary>

 <br>

-### Create Access Keys

 In this section we, will be using the AWS CLI via our own computer.
 For the purposes of this project, we will not cover the install process, but you can find instructions on Amazon's site located [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-In order to utilize the AWS CLI, we need to create <b>Access keys</b> to send programmatic calls.
+In order to utilize the AWS CLI, we need to create <b>Access keys</b> to send programmatic calls from our computer.

 <b>Note 1</b>: You can only have a maximum of 2 access keys at a time. <br>
 <b>Note 2</b>: It's against best practice to create access keys via the root account.

 <br>

+### Create Access Keys

 From the AWS console, click on your login name (towards the top right) -> click on <b>Security credentials</b>.